Iron Storm Packages

 LST

-The LST format is very simple really.
+The LST format is basic really.
 The first part of the file appears to be some sort of identification which will always be ‘_TSL1.0V’, I’m not aware of any exceptions to this, and this is then followed by a 32-bit unsigned integer, which represents the number of indices within the LST file, and finally this is immediately followed by the first index.

 So in other words, you could imagine the header structured like so…